smart-classic/smart_docs/framework/reference-implementation/install-osx.md

 [Homebrew] is a superb replacement for the old managers Fink and MacPorts and you will love it!
-Here's a one-line installer for it:
+Here's a one-line installer:

     $ /usr/bin/ruby -e "$(/usr/bin/curl -fsSL https://raw.github.com/mxcl/homebrew/master/Library/Contributions/install_homebrew.rb)"

-If you had Homebrew installed before, make sure to update it:
+If you had Homebrew installed before, make sure to update:

     $ brew update

+Later on we will need `wget` which by default is not installed on OS X. You can install it with Homebrew:

+    $ brew install wget

 [Homebrew]: http://mxcl.github.com/homebrew/
 [Xcode]: http://itunes.apple.com/ch/app/xcode/id497799835?l=en&mt=12